Revocable & Irrevocable Trusts

 Trust Attorney Serving the Inland Empire

-A trust is simply a legal vehicle to protect assets while maintaining control over them, and to ensure that those assets are passed on to the appropriate spouse, heirs or charity with a minimum of taxation or complication for the beneficiary or beneficiaries.
-A trust provides a shield against lawsuits, and protects your property, money and possessions.
+A trust is simply a legal vehicle to protect assets while maintaining control over them and to ensure that those assets are passed on to the appropriate spouse, heirs, or charity with a minimum of taxation or complication for the beneficiary or beneficiaries.
+A trust is typically used to protect your property, money, and possessions from passing through the dreaded probate process.
 Examples of assets that should and can be placed into a trust include real property, investment accounts, jewelry and personal property, business interests, securities, some retirement accounts, collectibles, even pets!
 The trust establishes specific instructions about how the assets will be managed and by whom, and what is to happen to them upon the passing of those who establish the trust.
-The trust will bypass the “probate” process, a lengthy, expensive and heavily taxed process for legally distributing assets and liabilities after life.

-My name is Kristine Borgia and I am an estate planning and trust attorney serving clients in the Inland Empire here in California.
+I am an estate planning and trust attorney serving clients in the Inland Empire in California.
 There are several tools we can use to protect your assets and interests, one of which is a “revocable trust”.
 A revocable trust simply provides the opportunity to remove property or interests from a trust at some point in the future if the need arises.
-Once a trust is established, the property or asset to be protected is transferred to the trust who, for all intents and purposes, takes “ownership” of the asset.
-You still maintain complete control over your property, directing it at your own will, but the trust shields the asset from any liability that might arise.
-If you need to dispose of the property, or your needs change down the road the “revocable” trust allows you to remove the asset from the trust and return it to your personal ownership.
+Once a trust is established, the property or asset to be protected is transferred to the trust who, for all intents and purposes.

 What is an Irrevocable Trust?